 More information - If you still have questions after reviewing this information, please call 651-361-7900 and ask to speak to one of the Administrative Law staff attorneys.
 They can answer general questions about procedure, but they cannot provide you with legal advice.

 Need a Lawyer?
 You are not required to have a lawyer at OAH, but lawyers are most often very helpful.
 You may call the Volunteer Lawyers Network at 612-752-6677 for referral to free or reduced-cost legal services if you are eligible.
-Even if you are not eligible, they will refer you to lawyers that represent individuals or businesses in Administrative Law cases such as yours.
 Your county Bar Association may also have a lawyer referral service.